 The last five summers, Todd has toured with The Rick Berthod Band.
 They toured Rocky Mountain and midwest venues including The Mercury Cafe in Denver for the (Colorado Blues Dance Society), The Fat Fish Pub in Galesburg Ill and Muddy Waters Blues club in Bettendorf Ia.
 Throughout the years, the band played at popular blues spots in Los Angeles and Las Vegas.
 They performed many times at THE RAILHEAD @ The Boulder Station Casino with headliners Coco Montoya, Savoy Brown, Les Dudek Janiva Magness, The Zac Harmon Band, Shana Morrison, Golden Star Revue and The Tinsley Ellis Band.

-His recent collaborations with brothers Mike and Larry Pedersen became the soundtrack for the movie Cataract Gold.
+Tod had the opportunity to work with brothers Mike and Larry Pedersen on what became the soundtrack for the movie Cataract Gold.
 It’s based on historical events that took place in Utah in 1869.
 He had the amazing opportunity to create one of those songs with legendary vocalist Terry Reid.
 His project VIZWAAR is currently writing and rehearsing new material.
 This undiluted power trio allows Todd to take his rhythms in challenging new directions.
 He’s also working with multi instrumentalist Scotty SJ on a free jam electronic/acoustic project called FLOAT.
 The two of them jam live and overdub and create unique videos for the masses.

 Todd works freelance in the Los Angeles area and beyond.